-During the review of the Conditional District due consideration shall be given by the Planning Board and Town Council to the general circulation shown in the conceptual plan set forth in the Comprehensive Plan.
+During the review of requests or development projects within the MP-O due consideration shall be given by the TRC, Planning Board and Town Council to the general circulation shown in the conceptual plan set forth in the Comprehensive Plan.
 Access points onto to state-maintained roads are subject to NCDOT approval.